Will your innovations be able to stand the test of time like the gondolas in Venice, sales Italy?

-My husband and I enjoyed our vacation in Venice, and our gondola ride was a major highlight.
-The gondola–one of the first mobile innovations to grace the ancient Venetian canals–has endured centuries of social, economic, and political changes.
+My husband and I enjoyed our vacation in Venice, viagra approved and our gondola ride was a major highlight.
+The gondola–one of the first mobile innovations to grace the ancient Venetian canals–has endured centuries of social, healing economic, and political changes.
 Here’s why:

 - Few boat builders (known as “squeri”) own the market.
 Yes–after 750 years, only three companies still own the secret sauce.
 Imagine owning your market for hundreds of years without fear of competitors stealing market share.
 Apple's competitors are still jockeying for second and third position, and one–Samsung–has paid dearly for imitating Apple's user interface.